 A university library should provide all of the resources that are necessary for direct support of the university's full instructional programs at both the undergraduate and the graduate levels.
 If these resources are not readily available in the library, the instructional programs cannot be carried out successfully.
-These resources include required and assigned readings, reference and bibliographical materials, basic journals and serials, as well as any other library materials that undergraduate or graduate students are expected to be able to consult readily in their courses of study.
+These resources include required and assigned readings, reference and bibliographical materials, basic journals and serials, as well as any other library materials that undergraduate or graduate students are expected to be able to consult readily in their courses of study, or in the preparation of theses and dissertations.